- Municipal Court

 DEFENSIVE DRIVING SCHOOL

 Defendants with a clean driving record have the opportunity to keep a good record by attending a defensive driving course.
-To determine if you meet requirements to apply for driving school, contact the Magistrate's office.
-Further information regarding the driving school may be obtained by contacting 205-668-3805 or 205-668-3801.
-The cost for attending Driving School is $125 due before court date.
+To determine if you meet requirements to apply for driving school, contact the Magistrate’s office.
+Further information regarding the driving school may be obtained by contacting 205-668-3841 or 205-668-3801.
+The cost for attending Driving School is $150 and you must appear in court on your court date to request driving school from the judge.

 Some Citations/cases cannot be paid without court appearance.
 The offenses that can be paid are listed on your ticket.
 If you have been convicted of more than two violations during the preceding 12 months, State Law requires you to appear in court.